GIDSOpenStandaarden/welldata-implementation-guide/input/pagecontent/technical-user-authentication.md

 ### Authorization code is exchanged with the backend

-After authentication the user is redirected with a call to the Welldata backend.
+After authentication the user is redirected with a call to the We Are backend.
 ```
 https://<backend>/oidc-redirect?code=<>&state=<>
 ```